 When a board-certified neuromusculoskeletal specialist initially applies for membership in the Academy the process requires registration of and documentation of specialty credentials.
 The Academy secures copies of the certificates of the doctor’s credentials.
 These documents (Chiropractic College diploma and source verification letter from the College, State license and a verification letter from the state board, Diplomate certificate and a verification letter from the certifying board) are received by the Academy and permanently stored in a secure digital format.
 Following sole source verification of all specialty credentials, the board-certified neuromusculoskeletal specialist receives “Fellow” status.

 Maintenance of Credentials (MOC) consists of initial credentialing from passing the board examination and obtaining Diplomate status.
 After one year, the MOC and membership are maintained by the following requirements.

 The requirements are 12 CEU per year.
 These requirements may be met with the following activities:

-- CEU from CCE university or college sponsored event.
-This event would include the yearly American College of Chiropractic (ACCO) Symposium, Cox classes, NCMIC symposia related to orthopedics or online CDI Australia.
-Other orthopedic or neuromusculoskeletal medicine related courses whether taken at the venue or online if there is a CCE institution vetting the hours and instructors.
+- CEU from CCE university or college-sponsored event.
+This event would include the IANM certifying the syllabus on a yearly basis for the American College of Chiropractic (ACCO) Symposium, Cox classes, NCMIC symposia related to orthopedics or online CDI Australia.
+Other orthopedic or neuromusculoskeletal medicine-related courses whether taken at the venue or online if there is a CCE institution vetting the hours and instructors.

 - State associations that provide CCE sponsored education or if not institutional sponsorship, pre-vetting of instructors and their syllabus by the Academy is mandatory before any part of the classes will be accepted.
 A minimum of 30 days before the conference an instructor resume, curriculum, and other requested material must be received by the Executive Director of the Academy.